 Murphy officially became a town 175 years ago, but people have been living here for thousands of years.
 With such a rich history, you know there are some great antiques in town.
 And there are really fun antique shops in the downtown area as well.

-Be sure to check them all out.
-Every antique shop is unique.
-There aren’t mass produced antiques, so you really want to check out all the stores and see what you can find.
+Every antique shop is unique, and a bunch are within walking distance of each other downtown, so check out as many as you can.
+There aren’t mass produced antiques, of course, so you really want to check out all the stores and see what you can find.
 We saw old antique milk bottles, casserole pans, egg carriers, and more.

 In Carolina Crafting (49 Peachtree St), we also found a lot of handmade crafts.
 There were wooden items adorned with vinyl, wood burned items, hand pained items, and more.
 It was actually really cool to see the juxtaposition in of old and new items.
 That’s very much how the entire town of Murphy is.

-The Murphy Riverwalk will take you around Konehete Park, past Murphy Elementary School, through downtown Murphy, NC, and onto a main road.
+The Murphy River Walk will take you around Konehete Park, past Murphy Elementary School, through downtown Murphy, and onto a main road.

-What I do like about the Murphy Riverwalk, though, is there are QR codes at various points.
-Scan those with your phone and you can get an audio explanation of the town, vegetation along the trail, and more.
+What I do about the Murphy River Walk is there are QR codes at various points.
+You can scan those with your phone for an audio explanation of the town, vegetation along the trail, and more.

 Check out the Hiwassee Dam